CCGE-BOADICEA/SHARE-PRScalculation/README.rst

 Requirements
 ~~~~~~~~~~~~

-This package is built on the PyVCF Python package, which is listed in
+This package uses the PyVCF and numpy Python packages, which are listed in
 ``requirements.txt``.
-It can be installed using the command
+They can be installed using the command

 .. code:: console
    $ pip install -r requirements.txt

-This package also requires the following packages: argparse, csv, io, math, numpy, sys.
+This package also requires the following packages: argparse, csv, io, math, sys.
 Since they are usually already installed in most system, they are not currently included in the requirements file.